raspberrypilearning/hello-world-simplified/en/step_4.md

 --- task ---

 **Test:** Run your code.
-You should see the result of the sum be output.
+Python will do the sum and ouput the result.

 **Debug:**